Top five best microwaves for 2020

-Cheaper manual models with simple rotary dials for cooking time and power can be a good bet, but if you want the whole package, we've picked out a model that is exceptionally easy to use and cooks well too:
+Cheaper manual models with simple rotary dials for cooking time and power can be a good bet, but if you want the whole package, we've picked out some options that are exceptionally easy to use and cook well too:

 Our rigorous independent tests separate the great microwaves from the rubbish ones.
 We only recommend microwaves that are easy to use, heat and defrost your food quickly and evenly, and leave no overdone or cool patches in your food.

 We also tell you which microwaves to avoid.
 Poor microwaves may dry food out, or heat unevenly – leaving you with a half-cooked meal.
 Others are slow to cook and lose power if used for several meals in a row.